sebastian-chang/fantasy-cheat-sheet/README.md

 1. Download zip.
 2. Unzip the application.
-3. Change directories into `fantasy-cheat-sheet-master`
+3. Change directories into `fantasy-cheat-sheet-master`.
+4. Upate `package.json` file with your GitHub account name and repo.
-4. Run `npm install` to install dependencies.
+5. Run `npm install` to install dependencies.
-5. Run the front-end development server with `npm run start`.
+6. Run the front-end development server with `npm start`.

 ## Planning Story